nais/doc/docs/auth/idporten/how-to/login.md

 [Other claims](../reference/README.md#claims) may be present in the token.
 Validation of these claims is optional.

+## Next steps

+The citizen is now authenticated and can access your application.
+However, the subject token found in the `Authorization` header is **only valid for _your_ application**.

+To consume other APIs on behalf of the citizen, [exchange the token for a new token that targets a specific API](../../tokenx/how-to/consume.md).

 ## Related pages

 :dart: Learn how to [consume other APIs on behalf of a citizen](../../tokenx/how-to/consume.md)